-Plus, Minus, Interesting (PMI)Also known as: brainstorming
+Plus, Minus, Interesting (PMI)Also known as: evaluating, judging

 - provides educators with a valuable tool when leading classroom discussions about difficult decisions, issues or situations